Volus208/BioMeta/README.md

 - Foam between the PCB and the back plate, I just cut mine with scissors

 ## The PCB
 By far the hardest and most expensive part.
 The gerber files are designed to comply with JLCPCB's tolerances.
 However, if you upload a single file with a visible cutout that is made to snap the to halves apart, they will charge you more.
-This is why there are only two printed lines to mark where you should cut using a CNC using the provided SVG file located in `pcb/stencil/pcb-Edge_Cuts.svg`.
-If you don't mind paying more, you can just replace these lines with "edge.cut" lines.
-As you can see, their shape is made so the two halves can be joined if you want a more traditionnal layout.
+This is why there are only two printed lines to mark where you should cut using a CNC using the provided SVG file located in `pcb/cnc_cut.svg`.
+If you don't mind paying more, you can just replace these lines with "edge.cut" lines in the KiCad file.
+As you can see, their shape is made so the two halves can be joined if you want a more traditional layout.
 Soldering the tiny 2x2mm LEDS can be done in 3 ways :
 - asking the PCB manufacturer to do it
 - the traditionnal SMD way, making a soldering stencil and using thermal paste